abbyswag/mobilenet/README.md

 # MobileNets
 ## Differences
-- Первая версия выделилась тем, что впервые стала использовато depth wise separable conv. С помощью этого введения получилось значительно уменьшить размер и сложность модели, меньшее количество параметров и вычеслений сделали Mobilenet особенно полезной для мобильных и встроенных приложений.
+- The first version bacome known for first using depth wise separable conv.
+It helps to significantly reduce the size and complexity of the model, besides fewer parameters and calculations have made Mobilenet especially useful for mobile and embedded applications.
-- MobileNetV2, основываясь на идеях первой версии, кроме этого вводит в архитектуру linear bottlenecks между слоями и short connections, которые позволяют ускорить обучение и повысить точность
+- MobileNetV2, based on the ideas of the first version, also introduces linear bottlenecks between layers and short connections into the architecture, which allow to accelerate training and increase accuracy
-- Последняя, 3 версия, добавила squeeze and excitation слои в изначальные блоки, предсталенные в V2. Согласно авторам статьи,благодаря использованию SE и h-swish в слоях, где тензоры меньше, получается меньшая задержка и прирост качества.
+- The latest, version V3, added squeeze and excitation layers to the original blocks presented in V2.
+According to the authors of the article, by using SE and h-swish in layers where the tensors are smaller, there is less delay and quality gain.

-### Ссылки на статьи
+### Links to articles
 - [ MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications (https://arxiv.org/pdf/1704.04861.pdf)](https://arxiv.org/pdf/1704.04861.pdf)
 - [MobileNetV2: Inverted Residuals and Linear Bottlenecks  (https://arxiv.org/pdf/1801.04381.pdf)](https://arxiv.org/pdf/1801.04381.pdf)